 There will always be people charging less and more than you no matter your business or industry.
 You just need to decide where on the pricing scale you want to be!
 Of course, we all want to be on the higher end of the spectrum.
 Fortunately, getting there is easier than you might think.
 One of the most powerful ways you can do this is by figuring out the quantum benefits that you offer and making them very clear to potential clients.

-Jennifer Diepstraten is an expert on getting paid top dollar and closing big sales.
+My guest today, Jennifer Diepstraten is an expert on getting paid top dollar and closing big sales.
 She has successfully and rapidly grown her business to multiple six figures, so she definitely walks the talk!
 In our conversation, she’ll address various aspects of how to command dramatically higher rates for your services.
 You’ll learn how to identify your quantum benefits, raise rates for your existing clients, and more.

 - [01:18] – Why are people shying away from high-ticket selling and going for lower offers?